-- 21.1 It is the intent of the employer to budget officer positions and to fill them The Department has the authority to appoint acting officers or engineers as required, to provide the level of supervision determined by the City to be necessary and consistent with the safety of personnel and citizens as well as service to the community.
-Therefore, it t is the intent of the employer that any to make work by any member of the unit in a job classification other than histheir assigned job classification would be an exception, except in circumstances where officers are utilizing benefit accruals or coverage for administrative to the expectation that positions in the bargaining unit will normally be filled by the rank prescribed by the employer's minimum staffing requirements.
+21.1 The Department has the authority to appoint acting officers or engineers as required to provide the level of supervision determined by the City to be necessary and consistent with the safety of personnel and citizens as well as service to the community.
+It is the intent of the employer to make work by any member of the unit in a job classification other than their assigned job classification an exception to the expectation that positions in the bargaining unit will normally be filled by the rank prescribed by the employer's minimum staffing requirements.
 The Department will make reasonable efforts to fill short-term vacancies (those expected to last thirty (30) days or less) with voluntary overtime before making an out-of-class assignment.
 If mandatory overtime becomes necessary to meet minimum staffing requirements, such assignments will be made on a rank-for-rank basis.
-In the event that the same position must be consistently filled by temporary appointment, contrary to the intent of the parties, the employer and the union will meet to discuss resolution of the issues. - 21.2 To be eligible for an out-of-class assignment, the employee must have passed the most recent promotional examination for the classification for which the acting assignment is classified and have completed the required sections of the position task book. - 21.2 Within the context of the above statement of intent, the following is specifically agreed to by the parties hereto: - 21.3 For out-of-class assignments lasting less than thirty (30) calendar days, the shift commander will appoint the person they deem most qualified, giving priority to eligible employees within a designated platoon (i.e., shift).
-Out-of-class assignments expected to last thirty (30) calendar days or longer will be filled through a temporary acting appointment made by the Fire Chief or designee from among the top three (3)
+In the event that the same position must be consistently filled by temporary appointment, the employer and the union will meet to discuss resolution of the issues.

-candidates on the current promotional list for the classification or, if fewer than three (3) candidates remain on the list, from those that remain.
+- 21.2 To be eligible for an out-of-class assignment, the employee must have passed the most recent promotional examination for the classification for which the acting assignment is classified and have completed the required sections of the position task book. - 21.3 For out-of-class assignments lasting less than thirty (30) calendar days, the shift commander will appoint the person they deem most qualified, giving priority to eligible employees within a designated platoon (i.e., shift).
+Out-of-class assignments expected to last thirty (30) calendar days or longer will be filled through a temporary acting appointment made by the Fire Chief or designee from among the top three (3) candidates on the current promotional list for the classification or, if fewer than three (3) candidates remain on the list, from those that remain. - 21.4 When acting out of class, an employee will be compensated at a rate five percent (5%) more than their current pay rate, excluding overtime or other provisions for special pay.
+An employee who has received a temporary acting appointment will be paid at the base rate for the classification in which they are acting. - 21.5 The employer shall notify the union, in writing, fourteen (14) days prior to any recommendation to eliminate any position.